Experimental Lakes Area: Defunding widely condemned by scientific community

 The decision to abruptly defund the ELA was widely condemned by the Canadian and international scientific community.
 The scientific journal Nature in 2012, described the decision as "disturbing", and said that it "is hard to believe that finance is the true reason" for the closure.
 An open letter from five prominent scientific organizations, the Association for the Sciences of Limnology and Oceanography, the Ecological Society of America, the International Society of Limnology, the Society of Canadian Limnologists, and the Society for Freshwater Sciences, expressed concern over the impact that a closure would have "on the strong and creative science that has been, and continues to be, conducted by Canadian freshwater researchers."
 An organization of Canadian citizens and scientists spearheaded by Diane Orihel, the Coalition to Save ELA has been formed to pressure the Canadian government to reverse the decision to close the Experimental Lakes Area.

 The planned closure of the centre was the subject of an article 21 May 2012 in Nature journal.

-On 25 May 2012 The North American Lake Management Society (NALMS), representing nearly 1,000 members-researchers, scientists, administrators, and citizens-wrote a letter of concern the imminent closure of ELA, arguing that NALMS' work "depends on findings from the ELA."
+On 25 May 2012 The North American Lake Management Society (NALMS), representing nearly 1,000 members — researchers, scientists, administrators, and citizens — wrote a letter of concern regarding the imminent closure of ELA, arguing that NALMS' work "depends on findings from the ELA."
 NALMS asked the federal government to reconsider.
 "The Experimental Lakes Area (ELA) is a rare resource not only in Canada but throughout the world, as a dedicated research facility for ecosystem-scale experimental investigations and long-term monitoring of ecosystem processes.
 Operating for more than 40 years, it continues to study physical, chemical and biological processes and interactions operating on an ecosystem spatial scale and a multi-year time frame.
 These have led to extremely important discoveries.
 As an example, the world’s fertilizer industry now recognizes the importance of phosphorus in lakes and reservoirs, 40 years after its importance was demonstrated at ELA.
 Regulatory actions have been supported by ELA research, and now there is action by the industry as a result of research and activities at ELA over several decades.
 The experience gained at ELA by many scientists has resulted in the dissemination of environmental expertise and problem solving throughout the world, improving human conditions, protecting the environment, and saving millions of dollars for citizens and government agencies.
 Furthermore, we consider the work now in progress at ELA very important to the future of lake and reservoir management."